 Follow the CHS Dragon Orchestra on Twitter: @CHSDragonsOrch

-Of the thousands of students to audition for a few, select openings in TN Honor Choirs, 22 Collierville students were selected to be part of the Southwest TN Honor Choirs and 9 were selected to the West TN All State choir.
+Of the thousands of students to audition for a few, select openings in TN Honor Choirs, several Collierville students were selected to be part of the Southwest TN Honor Choirs.

 Follow the CHS Choir Department on Twitter: @Cville_Choir1